knative/serving/pkg/autoscaler/README.md

 1. **Fast Brain** that maintains the desired level of concurrent requests per Pod (satisfying [Design Goal #1](#design-goals)), and the
 2. **Slow Brain** that comes up with the desired level based based on CPU, memory and latency statistics (satisfying [Design Goal #2](#design-goals)).

-*Currently the Slow Brain is not implemented and the desired concurrency level is hardcoded at 1.0 ([code](https://github.com/elafros/elafros/blob/7f1385cb88ca660378f8afcc78ad4bfcddd83c47/cmd/ela-autoscaler/main.go#L36)).*

 ## Fast Brain Implementation

-This stuff is subject to change as the Elafros implementation changes.
-Just FYI.
+This is subject to change as the Elafros implementation changes.

 ### Code